-• Hypersensitivity to the active substance(s) sulphonamides, trimethoprim, co-trimoxazole or to any of the excipients listed in section 6.1.

-• Contra-indicated in patients with severe impairment of liver function.

-• Contra-indicated in patients with severe renal insufficiency where repeated measurements of the plasma concentration cannot be performed.

-• Co-Trimoxazole should not be given to infants during the first 6 weeks of life.

-• Co-Trimoxazole should not be given to patients with a history of drug-induced immune thrombocytopenia with use of trimethoprim and/or sulphonamides.

-• Co-Trimoxazole should not be given to patients with acute porphyria.
+- Hypersensitivity to the active substance or to any of the excipients listed in section 6.1. - Contra-indicated in patients showing marked liver parenchymal damage. - Contra-indicated in severe renal insufficiency where repeated measurements of the plasma concentration cannot be performed. - Co-Trimoxazole should not be given to infants during the first 6 weeks of life. - Co-Trimoxazole should not be given to patients with a history of druginduced immune thrombocytopenia with use of trimethoprim and/or sulphonamides. - Co-Trimoxazole should not be given to patients with acute porphyria.